run-ai/docs/docs/platform-admin/workloads/assets/templates.md

 ## Workspace templates table

-Access to the Templates table can be found on the left-hand menu in the Run:ai platform.
+The Templates table can be found under __Workload manager__ in the Run:ai User interface.

 The Templates table provides a list of all the templates defined in the platform, and allows you to manage them.